| GPA Article #3Grading the Quality of Restoration

 This work is very obvious to the point of detracting from

+the appearance of the comic.
 F = The most base form of repair, usually done

 with techniques developed in the '60's or '70s.
 Examples